How To Make an External Call With Microsoft Teams

 Applications like RingCentral and Zoom (among others) all enable external calling with specific plans.
 Some of these apps provide software overlays to quick-launch their products from Teams.

-These applications allow you to place external calls.
-However, you aren’t really placing them from Teams, you are just cross-launching a different application.
-Although this is a functional solution, it’s not integrated and that brings a lot of disadvantages.
+These apps allow you to place external calls.
+But you aren’t really placing them from Teams, you are just cross-launching a different application.
+Although this is a functional solution, it’s not integrated, and that brings a lot of disadvantages.

 Pros: